10 Tips to Make Your Christmas Caroling Merry

 Take a cue from Rudolph and grab multiple flashlights for everyone.
 Those fancy hats with built-in lights come in particularly handy to read song sheets.
-Younger guests will love glow-in-the-dark necklaces or bracelets and makes them easier to keep track of throughout the evening.
+Younger guests will love glow-in-the-dark necklaces or bracelets and it makes them easier to keep track of throughout the evening.

 As guests arrive, recruit a musician to lead a few practice runs and let everyone agree on the song list.
 Have plenty of copies of sheet music to go around.
 If you have time, print out song lyrics ahead of time and laminate them at your local print store.
 They will weather the evening better and be ready for next year’s caroling, too.

-Make sure your invitations get everyone at your house with plenty of time to rehearse songs, get bundled up and have something to eat before it’s time to head out.
+Make sure your invitations get everyone at your house with plenty of time to rehearse songs, get bundled up, and have something to eat before it’s time to head out.
 A big steaming pot of soup or chili is easy, hearty fare that guests can ladle up a bowl for themselves when they arrive.

 Get Everyone Involved

-This is a great time to let everyone in the family share in the action, from ringing doorbells, to picking the next song to choosing which street to turn down next.
+This is a great time to let everyone in the family share in the action, from ringing doorbells to picking the next song to choosing which street to turn down next.
 Give everyone a chance to lead the way throughout the evening.

 Jingle All the Way